canonical_args package¶

 cast the

-. can only work for native types andcls
+subargto typesubtype. can only work for native types andclswith appropriate constructors.

-will be compared against the list of potentials.
-Else, will be a straightisinstance
+subtypeis of typeChoiceOfOne, type ofsubargwill be compared against the list of potentials.
+Else, will be a straightisinstancecheck.

 -